-Following the departure of PiL’s de facto musical director, Lydon hired a bunch of session musicians as his new backing band (with Atkins doggedly hanging in as drummer), did a lucrative tour of Japan, and re-recorded the new album.
+Following PiL’s de facto musical director’s departure, Lydon hired several session musicians as his new backing band (with Atkins doggedly hanging in as drummer), did a lucrative tour of Japan, and re-recorded the new album.

 1986’s Album (alternatively called Cassette or Compact Disc depending on the format) was essentially John Lydon’s solo debut, involving producer (and jazz expert) Bill Laswell and a hot-shot session crew that included, of all axe heroes, metal twiddler Steve Vai.